 Next, he added the 1×4 to the edges of the baseboard also 45ing the angles.

 Finally, he added the crown molding to the area between the 1×4 and the baseboard.
 Once again the angles are 45ed and you can see how they all line up.

 Here’s a close-up after all the seams had been caulked.

 We had originally thought to paint the frame white, but then I thought that the area next to fireplace already seemed a little devoid of color so Cody decided on Rust-Oleum’s Lemon Grass.
 And here is the result!

 I absolutely love it!
 Honestly, the frame is the real piece of art here.
 Even though we had the poster hanging in the family room for months, I cant’ even begin to tell you the number of people who hadn’t even noticed it until the frame was installed.
 Here’s a close-up of the frame painted although the color is way off.
 It looks much more like the above picture in person.

-In the end the frame cost us about $30 to build, so while it wasn’t necessarily cheap it sure beats the heck out of a custom frame job.
-Total with the print we spent $50 on this project.
+In the end, the frame cost us about $30 to build, so while it wasn’t necessarily cheap it sure beats the heck out of a custom frame job.
+In total with the print we spent $50 on this project.
 Not bad for a completely custom and personal piece of art!